CHÂTEAU LEOVILLE LAS CASES 1983

 Robert PARKER - The Wine Advocate

 Like so many 1983s, this wine entered full maturity 6-7 years ago and now seems to be suggesting that it needs to be drunk up quickly, as the tannins and acidity continue to take hold, and as the fruit fades.
-The wine has a dark plum/garnet color with some amber at the edge.
+The wine has a dark plum/garnet colour with some amber at the edge.
 The wine is medium-bodied with a bit of sharpness in the finish.
 However, the aromas and attack of the wine are still intact, but consumption definitely seems warranted.

-See more
+Read more

 17.5/20